ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in Section 3 of [@!DMARC-Aggregate-Reporting].
+Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Mail Receivers will implement additional checks as described in Section 3 of [@!DMARC-Aggregate-Reporting].
 In order to pass these additional checks, the third party will need to publish an additional DNS record as follows: